pypa/pip/docs/html/cli/pip_list.rst

 .. note::

-   Contrarily to the ``freeze``  comand, ``pip list --format=freeze`` will not report editable install information, and will report the version of the package at the time it was installed.
+   Contrary to the ``freeze``  comand, ``pip list --format=freeze`` will not report editable install information, but the version of the package at the time it was installed.